 Once at the entrance to the lake, security was cautious too.
 There was a long list of rules at the checkpoint and we had to wash again our bodies with fresh water while our permits were controlled.

-Visiting the Jellyfish Lake is not a cheap activity.
+Swimming in the Jellyfish Lake is not a cheap activity.
 Each foreigner has to purchase a US$100 permit that allows him to visit the lake for a period of 10 days.
 At the same time, Palau is also an expensive country for tourism and is common to pay between US$100-250 for a tour to the lake.
 Nevertheless, this is not the destination that attracts a luxurious and posh clientele like Bora Bora or Fiji.
 Palau is a very isolated island in the middle of nowhere, where nature blooms like in any other place in the world and most visitors are adventure and marine lovers, who know about the extraordinary beauty in the country.

 Once at the shore of the Jellyfish lake, three other tourists, two tour guides and I were the only people around.
 From the outside, the lake, not larger than a football pitch, looks like any other lagoon: water was dark blue and there was not much sign of marine life – I was really not sure what to expect.